-The Atlantic Fellows for Health Equity develops global leaders who have the knowledge, skills, and courage to build more equitable organizations and communities.
+The Atlantic Fellows for Health Equity aims to develop global leaders who have the knowledge, skills, and courage to build more equitable health systems, organizations, and communities.

 The Atlantic Fellows for Health Equity, based at George Washington University's Health Workforce Institute in Washington, D.C., selects Fellows from the United States and the world based on a demonstrated prior commitment to health equity and leadership potential.